๐Ÿš€ BMIC Presale LIVE - $0.049 per token | 85% APY | TGE Q2 2026 Buy BMIC Now โ†’ โœ•

 Are all anonymous crypto teams scams?

-Does a "KYC verified by [influencer]" badge mean anything?
+Does a "KYC verified" badge mean anything?

 How do I check if a founder is genuinely doxxed?